adammenges/adammenges.github.io/_posts/2015-01-18-email-sentiment-analysis.md

 # Ending thoughts

-There are other neat things you could try to glean here.
+Next I'm going to try some 1D CNN approaches.
+There are also other neat things you could try to glean here.
 With whom do I have the strongest relationships?
 The worst?
 What kind of things am I interested in?
 From there, what's my mean purchase amount?
 My salary?
 Where have I traveled to?
 I wonder what forecasting you could do.
 Where am I most likely to travel to next?
 What am I most likely to buy?

 For those interested in seeing what all can be done here, first grab all the corpora linked to here, download your own email using something like this below, pull up ipython, `import sklearn`, and have fun!